v8/v8.dev/src/blog/jspi.md

 The `promiseFib` function itself is a straightforward recursive version of the fibonacci function.
-The intriguing part (from our point of view) is the definition of `promiseAdd` which does the addition of the two fibonacci halves—using JSPI!.
+The intriguing part (from our point of view) is the definition of `promiseAdd` which does the addition of the two fibonacci halves — using JSPI!.

 We use the `EM_ASYNC_JS` Emscripten macro to write down the `promiseFib` function as a Javascript function within the body of